SharifdotG/Editorials/2023/UAP Junior Programming Contest 2024 (1-1 to 2-2)/Editorials/A - সবাইকে স্বাগতম 👋.md

-# A - সবাইকে স্বাগতম 👋 - Editorial
+# A - সবাইকে স্বাগতম 👋

-## Introduction
+## Problem Approach

-Welcome to the problem "Welcome Everyone"!
-This problem is a warm-up task designed to get you comfortable with the contest environment.
-In this problem, your task is simple: print "Hello World" without the quotes, ensuring there's a new line at the end.
-It's crucial to note that any deviation in the required format, such as missing or extra spaces or line breaks, will result in a "Presentation Error" and an incorrect answer.
+This problem is a straightforward introductory challenge where the task is to output the string "Hello World" followed by a newline character.
+The key here is to ensure precise output formatting as any deviation might result in a "Presentation Error".

-## Approach

-### C Language

-Let's break down the C solution provided:
+## Code Explanation in C

 ```c
 #include <stdio.h>

 int main() {
     printf("Hello World\n");
     return 0;
 }
 ```

-- `#include <stdio.h>`: This line includes the standard input-output library in C, allowing the use of functions like `printf`.
-- `int main() { ... }`: This is the main function where the execution of the program starts.
-- `printf("Hello World\n");`: This line prints "Hello World" to the console, followed by a newline `\n`.
+The C solution utilizes the standard input/output library.
+It uses `printf` to display the required string followed by a newline character `\n`.
-- `return 0;`: The function returns 0, indicating successful execution to the operating system.

-### C++

-Now, let's analyze the C++ solution:
+## Code Explanation in C++

 ```cpp
 #include <bits/stdc++.h>